deta/cloud-docs/docs/Lib.md

 #### Returns

-If the record is found:
+If the record is found, the promise resolves to
 ```js
 {
   name: 'alex', age: 77, key: 'one'
 }
 ```
-If not found, the function will return `null`.
+If not found, the promise will resolve to `null`.

 </TabItem>
 <TabItem value="py">